Suong learned how to counsel her customers on common health issues. Photo: PATH/Nguyen Chien Thang.

 Responding to clients’ needs

-Putting customers at the center of work is a key tenant of good pharmacy practice, Suong says.
+Putting customers at the center of work is a key tenet of good pharmacy practice, Suong says.
 The knowledge and skills she gained from our project promote friendly communication and trust between pharmacy staff and customers.

 Suong now believes that her customers have a right to high-quality, professional services, and it’s her duty to provide them.
 That is a hard concept for many business owners to grasp.